clastix/kubectl-login/README.md

 # Kubernetes Login Manager CLI

-`kubectl-login` is a CLI utility to discover and securely login Kubernetes clusters across multiple operating environments, including loacal setups and cloud providers, i.e. EKS, AKS, GKE.
+This `kubectl-login` is an utility to securely login Kubernetes clusters across multiple operating environments, including loacal setups and cloud providers, i.e. EKS, AKS, GKE.
 It can be used as `kubectl` plugin or as standalone binary.

-Based on the configured authentication mechanism, e.g. TLS client, OIDC, it will log in users in the Kubernetes clusters they are allowed to access and generate a `kubeconfig` for a chosen cluster.
+Based on the configured authentication mechanism (e.g. TLS client, OIDC), it will login users in the Kubernetes clusters they are allowed to access and generate a `kubeconfig` for a chosen cluster.

 ## Features

-- [ ] Authenticate using TLS client certificates
+- [ ] Authenticate with TLS client certificates
-- [x] Authenticate using OIDC
+- [x] Authenticate against OIDC Server
-    - [x] Authorization Code Grant
+    - [ ] Authorization Code Grant
     - [x] Authorization Code Grant with PKCE
-    - [x] Authorization with Resource Owner Password
+    - [ ] Authorization with Resource Owner Password
+    - [ ] Authorization with Credentials
+    - [ ] Device Authorization Grant
 - [ ] Authenticate against GKE
 - [ ] Authenticate against EKS
 - [ ] Authenticate against AKS
 - [x] Create `kubeconfig`
-- [ ] Configure login parameters
+- [x] Configure login parameters
 - [ ] Store historical login parameters

 ## Installation

-Download the release from the GitHub Release section according to your OS and architecture.
+Download the release from the GitHub Release section according to your OS and architecture:

+- [x] Darwin_x86_64
+- [x] Linux_arm64
+- [x] Linux_i386
+- [x] Linux_x86_64
+- [ ] Windows_x86_64

-Copy the binary somewhere on your `PATH`, and set it executable:
+On Linux/MacOS systems, copy the binary somewhere on your `PATH`, and set it executable:

 ```bash
 $ chmod u+x kubectl-login`